EdiNation/OpenEDI-Specification/README.md

 *Example of EDI message definition for message 837P standard X12 and version 005010X222A1*
 ![Example of EDI message definition for message 837P standard X12 and version 005010X222A1](https://support.edifabric.com/hc/article_attachments/360019345437/openapi-edi-message-id.png)

+### EDI Loop (EDI Group)
+EDI Loops represent block of EDI Segments which allows the whole block to repeat as a unit.
+All segments within a loop are ordered and must have distinct positions.
+Loops are defined as Schema objects with the following extension property:

+- `x-edination-loop-id` The loop ID.
+Required.

+### EDI Segment
+EDI Segments represent units of data known as data elements.
+Segments are defined as Schema objects with the following extension property:

+- `x-edination-segment-id` The segment ID.
+Required.